Implementation guide

 - Address any Stage 1 findings before Stage 2

-- Stage 2 (Implementation Review): 3–9+ days — auditor verifies AIMS is working in practice
+- Stage 2 (Implementation Review): typically 3–9+ days depending on scope — auditor verifies AIMS is working in practice

 - Certificate issued (valid for 3 years with annual surveillance audits)